St.Helens is the UK's car friendliest town

 - In 1997, Virgin Direct Personal Financial Services Limited launched The Virgin One Account, a joint venture with The Royal Bank of Scotland that offered the UK’s first current account mortgage direct to the retail market.
 In 2001, RBS bought out the Virgin Group’s stake in the joint venture.

-- Virgin Money’s brand ambition is to make “everyone better off” – this philosophy underpins our approach to business by offering good value to customers, treating employees well, making a positive contribution to society and delivering a profit to shareholders.
+- Virgin Money’s business ambition is to make “everyone better off” – this philosophy underpins our approach to business by offering good value to customers, treating employees well, making a positive contribution to society and delivering a profit to shareholders.

 - Virgin has signed a five-year deal to be the official sponsor of the London Marathon, the biggest annual fundraising event in the world.
-The inaugural Virgin London Marathon is on 25 April 2010.
+The inaugural Virgin London Marathon was on 25 April 2010.
 Virgin Money, the financial services division of the Virgin Group is leading the London Marathon sponsorship with the ambition to help runners raise £¼ billion over 5 years and will use its infrastructure, online capability and financial expertise to deliver that through Virgin Money Giving.